LighthouseUK/jerboa/README.md

 ```

 If you run your project you should have an app that responds to GET requests for `/company/overview`.
 Assuming you
-have also setup a `[THEME_DIR]/company/overview.html` template you should see the page rendered.
+have also setup a `[THEME_DIR]/company/overview.html` template, you should see the page rendered.